 So you are planning your Europe trip and wondering what all visas you have to apply for.
 The answer is this, you just have to apply for a Schengen visa.
 We have written an entire article that will enlighten you on the visa front.
 Further, if you are planning to travel to multiple countries within Europe, then you have to apply for a multiple-entry Schengen visa.
-And remember to address the visa to the first country you will be entering.
-VFS Global has also announced a helpline number which you can use to gain assistance on your Schengen visa So, Schengen visa from India is just a call away!
+And remember to apply the visa to the country where you will be staying for the longest.
+In case, you stay at two different countries for the same duration, then address your visa to the country you will be entering first.
+VFS Global has also announced a helpline number which you can use to gain assistance on your Schengen visa.
+So, Schengen visa from India is just a call away!

 Travelling between destinations

 Now that you have sorted out how to travel from India to Europe, start figuring out how to get between destinations in Europe.
 If you are travelling to only a single destination in Europe, then your task becomes even simpler.
 You just have to figure out the local transportation within the city.
 Metros are a very good option to use to get around the city and is highly preferred by the locals.

 The first thing for you to do is to get a transit map of the city that you are in, either from the tourist office or from the subway ticketing office or from your hotel.
 There are also city specific transport apps which will help you with all the information that you will need.
 Based on the frequency of your travel, you can get metro passes that come with unlimited travel options, reloadable cards, or multi-ticket deals, which multiple people can use at the same time.
 Then again the best place to learn about the different options is either at the tourist office or at the subway ticketing office.

 For a more cultural experience of the city, ride a bus.
 It’s a great way to see the city.
 Seek the help of the locals to understand more about the bus timings.